 Section 5: Executive Council.

 - The Executive Council shall consist of all current officers of the organization, the immediate past president of WCPS and no more than two regional presidents to assure geographical balance.
 The Editor of the WCPS Newsletter shall be an ex-officio member of the Executive Council.

 - The Executive Council may be called into session by the President or contracted by the President to act on important business arising between the annual meetings.

 - A Quorum for Executive Council meetings shall be three.
 However, consultation with as many elected officers as possible is encouraged.
 When mail contact is made, action can be taken when a majority of those responding indicates approval within an established time limit.

-- Important action taken by the Executive Council shall be communicated to the membership by the next regular mailing of the Quarterly Newsletter.
+- Important action taken by the Executive Council shall be communicated to the membership by the next regular mailing of the WCPS Newsletter.

 - The Executive Council will fill all vacancies in elected offices except that of President if they occur between regularly scheduled elections.